What is the objective of Free Second Saturdays at Redwood State Parks?

 2018 Free Second Saturdays at Redwood State Parks

 - On Free Second Saturdays at Redwoods State Parks, more than 40 redwood state parks will offer free vehicle day-use passes for the second Saturday of each month in 2018.

 - Thanks to the generous support of Oracle and members of Save the Redwoods League, more than 16,800 free vehicle day-use passes will be available to visitors in 2018.
 Each pass is for use at one participating state park on the second Saturday of every month in 2018.

 - At most state parks, day-use fees are charged for vehicle day-use only.
 Essentially this is a parking fee.
 Each day-use parking pass for Free Second Saturdays at Redwood State Parks will be valid at a specified park on the second Saturday of every month in 2018 only, during posted park hours.
 This free day-use parking pass is valid for one vehicle, for a one-time entry.
 Parking spaces are available on a first-come, first-served basis.

 - There is typically no charge to walk or bike into parks.

 - Other park fees such as boat launch or camping fees are not included with the free day-use parking pass.
 Please note that most historical parks and museums also charge an admission fee per person.

 How Do I Obtain a Day-Use Parking Pass?

-- Visitors will be able to reserve and print their day-use pass starting at 8 a.m.
-January 13, 2018, on the program’s website, FreeRedwoodsDays.org
+- Visitors will be able to reserve and print their day-use pass starting at 8 a.m., fourteen days before the event, on the program’s website, FreeRedwoodsDays.org

 - Passes will be distributed on a first-come, first-served basis according to each park’s capacity.